As a content marketer, how does your blog publishing schedule looks?

 - Build links.
 It’s a never-ending activity.
 Links are admittedly one of the ranking factors in Google, so the more backlinks you’ve built – the better the content may rank.
 Try to reach out to more influencers and present your content.
 But make sure there are people you haven’t reach out to with the previous version of the article.

-Don’t forget to share the refreshed content with your audience on social and your blog subscribers.
+Don’t forget to promote the new content with your audience on social and your blog subscribers.